ElKosto/PyCORe/README.md

 # PyCORe
-This is Python and C-based solver for Lugiato-Lefever Equation.
+This is Python and C-based solver for the Lugiato-Lefever Equation.

 In the main branch we keep only Python code for simulation of nonlnear dynamics in a single   &chi;<sup>(3)</sup> microresonator.
 This allows to simply use the solver on any machine with installed numpy package.